DOES THE LETTER OF JAMES SUPPORT THE TRINITY?

 Is the Trinity in James?
 James’ short general letter to early Christians doesn’t have a plethora of references to God, Jesus, and the holy Spirit, but what it does have is more than enough to figure out whether the Trinity doctrine is in the book of James.
 First of all, notice who James is a servant of:

-“Our glorious Lord Jesus Christ” (James 2:1) – Trinitarians have claimed that, since Almighty God has “glory” (Zechariah 2:1 NIV), references to Jesus’ glory mean that Jesus is God Almighty.
-However, Jesus said that “the Son of Man is going to come in his Father’s glory” (Matthew 16:27 NIV), so it is obvious that Jesus’ glory does not equal his Father’s glory, but derives from his Father’s glory.
-Thus, their claim is scripturally debunked.
+James 2:1 – “Our glorious Lord Jesus Christ” (NIV) – Trinitarians have claimed that, since Almighty God “Yahweh” has “glory” (Zechariah 2:5 LSB), references to Jesus’ glory must mean that Jesus is Yahweh God Almighty.
+However, Jesus said that “the Son of Man is going to come in his Father’s glory” (Matthew 16:27 NIV), so it is obvious that Jesus’ glory does not equal his Father’s glory, but, in fact, derives from his Father’s glory.
+Jesus even prayed for his Father to glorify him.
+Thus, Trinitarians’ claim that Jesus’ glory means he’s God is scripturally debunked.

-“You believe that there is one God.
-Even the demons believe that — and shudder” (James 2:19 NIV), as opposed to believing that other “gods” are also real.
-The demons know that there is one “only true God”, who is Jesus’ Father (John 17:1,3).
+James 2:19 – “You believe that there is one God.
+Even the demons believe that — and shudder“ (NIV), as opposed to believing that other “gods” are also real.
+The Greek word used here for “one” is “heis”, which is the numeral “one”, and not the Greek word “hen” for “one” in the sense of unity, as at John 10:30.
+“One” (“heis”) thus eliminates any possibility that God could be more than one person.
+The demons know that there is one “only true God”, who is Jesus’ “Father” (John 17:1,3).
 The Trinity doctrine asserts that ‘the Father is God, the Son is God, and the holy Spirit is God.
 That’s three Gods, despite Trinitarian denials.
 James 2:19 makes it perfectly clear that there is only one Almighty God, not three Almighty Gods, as confirmed by James 5:4:

-“The cries of the harvesters have reached the ears of the Lord Almighty” (James 5:4 NIV).
-James shows here that the “one God” that he refers to is “the Lord Almighty”, just as Galatians 3:20 says “God is only one” (NASB), not three.
-The Bible never refers to Jesus Christ (“the Lamb”) or the holy Spirit as “the Lord God Almighty” (Revelation 21:22 NIV).
+James 5:4 – “The cries of the harvesters have reached the ears of the Lord Almighty” (NIV).
+James shows here that the “one God” that he refers to (James 2:19) is “the Lord Almighty”, just as Galatians 3:20 says “God is only one” (NASB), not three.
+The Bible never refers to Jesus Christ (“the Lamb”), or the holy Spirit as “the Lord God Almighty” (Revelation 21:22 NIV).
+The scriptures positively identify “the Lord Almighty” exclusively as the “Father” (2 Corinthians 6:18 NIV).
+The scriptures themselves thus debunk the unscriptural Trinitarian myth that “the Father is Almighty, the Son is Almighty, and the Holy Spirit is Almighty”.

 Is the Trinity doctrine in the book of James?
 There is only one “the Lord Almighty”, the one who “cannot be tempted”.
 Trinitarianism finds no support in the Letter of James.
 In fact, the doctrine of the Trinity is resoundingly contradicted by the short Letter of James.